 Our harp studio takes full advantage of Lamont's many performance opportunities, participating in symphony orchestra and opera, as well as chamber, world and contemporary groups.
 They graduate Lamont prepared for whatever opportunities may come their way, including professional symphony orchestra positions, teaching, and freelance performance.

-Ms. Bress is much sought-after as a teacher and has given master classes around the country.
-In addition to her private teaching studio, she is the Adjunct Professor of Harp at the Lamont School of Music, University of Denver and the Lecturer of Harp at the University of Wyoming.
+Ms. Bress is also an active teacher, giving master classes around the country and maintaining a private teaching studio; at the University level she is Adjunct Professor of Harp at Lamont School of Music, University of Denver and Lecturer of Harp at the University of Wyoming.
+She was the Assistant Professor of Harp at Colorado State University from 2016–2021 and has been visiting Professor of Harp at the Eastman School of Music.
 She is also the Harp Instructor for the Lamont Summer Academy at DU.
-She was the Assistant Professor of Harp at Colorado State University from 2016-2021.
-She was also a visiting Professor of Harp at the Eastman School of Music from 2009-2010.
 Her students have won National and International harp competitions.
-She has served as a juror for the American Harp Society National Competitions, including the Grandjany Memorial Competition, and held the position of artist and clinician for the Midwest Harp Festival in Tulsa, Oklahoma.
+She has served as a juror for the American Harp Society National Competitions, including the Grandjany Memorial Competition, and held the position of artist and clinician for the Midwest Harp Festival.

 Applicants may choose to either audition in person in Denver OR submit a recorded video audition and complete a Zoom interview.